dnndev/xmp-docs/examples/6_editing-deleting-feedback-form-data.md

     Just as we provided a detail button to initiate the display of a record's details, so too we need to provide an edit button to initiate editing of that record.
 As with most buttons in XMod Pro, the edit button comes in several varieties.
 For this example, we're using the `<xmod:editimage>` to display a clickable image instead of a button or a link.
 We've chosen a standard graphic from the default DNN installation.
 Feel free to choose your own image.

-    As with the Detail Button ([See Walkthrough 5](5_displaying-feedback-form-data.md)), we need to supply a parameter that will be passed to the EditForm so that it can retrieve the record to edit.
+    As with the Detail Button ([See Tutorial 5](5_displaying-feedback-form-data.md)), we need to supply a parameter that will be passed to the EditForm so that it can retrieve the record to edit.
 We'll be passing the FeedbackId.
 At this point, you may be wondering where the command to retrieve that record is.
 You'll find it in the EditForm, which we'll cover in just a moment.

 6. Save your changes to the template.
 Your display should now look something like this: